Environmental toxicology: Lead

-Another extremely toxic metal, lead can and has been known to cause "extensive environmental contamination and health problems in many parts of the world."
-The physical appearance of lead is bright and silver colored metal.
-Some sources of lead pollution in the environment include Metal plating and fishing operations, soil waste, factory chimneys, smelting of ores, wastes from batter industries, fertilizers and pesticides and many more.
-Unlike, other metals such as copper, lead only plays a physiological aspect and no biological functions.
-In the US, "more than 100 to 200,000 tons of lead per year is being released from vehicle exhausts" and some can be brought in by plants, flow in water or fixation into the soil.
+Another extremely toxic metal, lead, can and has been known to cause "extensive environmental contamination and health problems in many parts of the world."
+The physical appearance of lead is bright and silver-colored metal.

+Lead emissions in the United States have decreased significantly since gas stations no longer sell leaded gasoline.
+Total emissions declined from over 200,000 tons per year in 1970 to approximately 5,000 tons per year by 1990 and have dropped since then due to tighter industrial air pollution controls.
+However, past use of leaded gasoline has contributed to lead present in soil.

+Some sources of lead pollution in the environment include metal plating, fishing operations, soil waste, factory chimneys, smelting of ores, wastes from battery industries, paint, agrochemicals, and legacy lead-based infrastructure such as old plumbing and paints.

-Humans come in contact with lead through mining, fossil fuel burning.
-In burning, lead and its compounds are exposed into air, soil, and water.
-Lead can have different effects on the body and effects the central nervous system.
+Lead enters the body primarily through inhalation or ingestion of contaminated air, food, water, or soil from these sources.
+Lead can have multiple effects on the body's systems, including the central and peripheral nervous systems.

 Someone who has come in contact with lead can have either acute or chronic lead poisoning.
-Those who experience acute poisoning have symptoms such as appetite, headache, hypertension, abdominal pain, renal dysfunction, fatigue, sleeplessness, arthritis, hallucinations and vertigo."
-Chronic exposure on the other hand, can cause more severe symptoms such as, "mental retardation, birth defects, psychosis, autism, allergies, dyslexia, weight loss, hyperactivity, paralysis, muscular weakness, brain damage, kidney damage and may even cause death."
+Those who experience acute poisoning have symptoms such as loss of appetite, headache, hypertension, abdominal pain, renal dysfunction, fatigue, sleeplessness, arthritis, hallucinations, and vertigo.

+Chronic exposure, on the other hand, can cause more severe symptoms such as "intellectual impairment, congenital disabilities, psychosis, autism, allergies, dyslexia, weight loss, hyperactivity, paralysis, muscular weakness, brain damage, kidney damage and may even cause death."
+Education, stricter environmental policies, and regular testing of soil, water, and consumer products are key preventative measures to decrease lead exposure.